gaurang-doshi/gaurang-doshi/README.md

 ### Hi there 👋

-👉 About me:
-Full Stack Engineer with 4+ years of experience in React Js and Node Js.
+I'm a Full Stack Engineer with 4+ years of experience in React Js and Node Js.
 I have good experience with Python too and have successfully coordinated and lead multiple projects.

 👉 Quick highlights
 - 4+ years of professional experience in the software industry